-Your water heater is probably the most underrated machine in your home.
-Really – without a water heater, you don’t have any of the following:
+Your water heater is probably the most underestimated machine in your home.
+Really – without your water heater, you wouldn’t have any of these luxuries:

 - Steamy showers